microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   items manually, to override the value from the profile
     - This would be especially useful for the `"folder"` or aforementioned `"action"` menu entry
-* [#2046] covers the addition of a "Command Palette", and commands that the user can run using that UI.
-Once that's added, we should make sure that we also support either:
-  - A `ShortcutAction` for running a `command` from the command palette
-  - A `{ "type": "command", "command": "<command name>" }` type of entry, that automatically uses the command's name and icon for the entry in the entry.
-* A similar structure could potemtially also be used for customizing the context menu within a control, or the context menu for the tab.
+* A similar structure could potentially also be used for customizing the context menu within a control, or the context menu for the tab. (see [#3337])
   - In both of those cases, it might be important to somehow refer to the context of the current tab or control in the json.
 Think for example about "Close tab" or "Close other tabs" - currently, those work by _knowing_ which